LMCache/demo/demo2-multi-node-sharing/README.md

 ### What to expect:

-- If the new context shares the same prefix as previously-used context, LMCache should be able to reduce the response delay by reusing the prefix KV cache.
+- If the new context shares the same prefix as the previously-used context, LMCache should be able to reduce the response delay by reusing the prefix KV cache.
-- After vLLM instace 1 processes the context, vLLM instance 2 should be able to response much faster when loading the same context.
+- After vLLM instance 1 processes the context, vLLM instance 2 should be able to response much faster when loading the same context.
 This is because it can load KV cache from the LMCache server backend.